Anthropological Theory for the Twenty-First Century: A Critical Approach

 5. Rosabelle Boswell.
 2017.
 Sensuous Stories in the Indian Ocean Islands.

 3. Ifi Amadiume.
 1987.
-Excerpts from Male Daughters, Female Husbands: Gender and Sex in an African Society.
+Excerpt from Male Daughters, Female Husbands: Gender and Sex in an African Society.

 5. Philippe Bourgois.
 1996.
 In Search of Masculinity: Violence, Respect and Sexuality among Puerto Rican Crack Dealers in East Harlem.